djccarew/sparketldemo/README.md

 ### 5. Create the DB2 target database

-5.1 In a separate browser tab go to [](http://bluemix.net).
-Select the Catalog and create an instance of DB2 (Lite Plan)
+5.1 In a separate browser tab go to [http://bluemix.net](http://bluemix.net).
+Select the ***Catalog*** and create an instance of DB2 (Lite Plan)

 5.2 When the instance is created, click on **Open Console**

 5.3 Click on the "hamburger" icon at the top left and select **RUN SQL**

-5.4 Enter the following SQL and run it to create the table that the demo will use to store the result of the ETL:
+5.4 Copy and paste the  following SQL and then run it to create the table that the demo will use to store the result of the ETL:

 ```
 create table TXSSByCounty (